all-coder/ideasquare-automation/README.md

 ## Sofware Requirements
  - Frontend - Flutter SDK
- - Server - Go + Gin
+ - Server - Node Js + Express Js
  - Database - Firestore & Firebase Buckets

 For more info view the readme.md files for each section of this project.